marcandrews/mybb-gcm-push-notifications/README.md

     2. Near the top of the screen your Google Sender ID is your Project ID
     3. Under APIs & auth > Credentials, create a new key
     4. Your API key is your Google API key
- 2. [Download ZIP](https://github.com/marcandrews/gcm-push-notifications-for-mybb/archive/master.zip) and extract the contents of the upload folder to your forum's root
+ 2. [Download ZIP](https://github.com/marcandrews/gcm-push-notifications-for-mybb/archive/master.zip) and extract the contents of the upload folder to your MyBB forum's root
  3. From your MyBB Admin CP
-    1. Activate the plugin
+    1. Install and activate the GCM Push Notifications plugin
     2. Navigate to Configuration > Settings > GCM Push Notifications (under Plugin Settings)
        1. Input your Google Sender ID (from 1.ii)
        2. Input your Google API key (from 1.iv)